ajaykotnala/GITCommandsForUse/README.md

 # Git add:

-git add -A stages All (mixture of ‘.’
+git add --a stages All (mixture of ‘.’
 And ‘-u’)

 git add . stages new and modified, without deleted